smongey/Glyphs-Scripts/README.md

 ### Letters of Credit – Metrics Script

-Apply metrics keys to the currently selected font based on the guidelines [here](https://briem.net/2/2.3.5a/2.3.5.03.capitals.htm) that reference Walter Tracy’s Letters of Credit.
+Apply metrics keys to the currently selected font based on the guidelines [here](https://briem.net/2/2.3.5a/2.3.5.03.capitals.htm) that reference the approach outlined in Walter Tracy’s Letters of Credit.
 You will need to have designed and spaced the following:

 -   n
 -   o